Skip to content

 • Support improving connections between Montgomery College and Town Center;

-• Create a working group to explore ways to increase development density in RTC in order to make it a vibrant and active destination.
+• Support the City in exploring ways to increase development density in RTC in order to make it a vibrant and active destination.

 • Work with the City of Rockville, REDI, and other stakeholders including WAMTA to improve access to the Rockville Metro station and make it more inviting and attractive through art, culture, and destination entertainment events that differentiate RTC from its competitors.